 When designing cables for high temperature environments, consider nicklel-plated copper or alloy conductor materials:

-- Nickle-plated copper is often used in high temperature applications due to its ability to withstand up to 450°C. In addition, the nickel plating offers corrosion and wear resistance.
+- Nickel-plated copper is often used in high-temperature applications and withstands up to 450°C. Nickel plating also offers corrosion and wear resistance

-- Alloys are a combination of 2 or more metals.
-Silver, nickel, copper, beryllium, cadmium, RoHS-compliant chromium are selected for their overall toughness, break strength, and flex-life.
-Alloys are another great option for high temperature applications.
+- Alloys are a combination of two or more metals such as silver, nickel, copper, beryllium, cadmium, or RoHS-compliant chromium; metals are selected for their overall toughness, break strength, and flex-life and are a great option for high-temperature applications